Programs

 Story Tails

 Every 3rd Saturday of the month the Nature Center will hold "Story Tails," a program promoting literacy to children by creating a wonder for the natural world.
 Each session will include the reading of 2-3 nature books, songs, games and, activities!
 Sessions will be held inside and/or outside, depending on the weather.
-This program is for children ages 1-6 and the special needs community.
+This program is for children ages 6 months to 6years old, and the special needs community.
 The program runs from 10:30 am to 11:30 pm, snacks provided.

 • Nov 15